arcanemachine/django-menu-maker/README.md

     - Due to how Python's Coverage module detects code coverage, the number is a bit short of 100%.
 My goal is not to ensure that the badge says 100%, but to ensure that the codebase is fully tested (to a reasonable degree).
     - All efforts have been made to ensure that the tests cover all expected circumstances.
 - Custom context processor (albeit a simple one)

-In addition, the following third-party Django packages are of significant importance to this project:

-- Crispy Forms
-- Django Rest Framework
-- Django Simple Captcha

 This project also represents an effort to implement proper Git best practices, including: